StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ## Upgrade a StackPack

-StackPacks can be upgraded from the **StackPacks** page in StackState.
-If a new version is available, the **UPGRADE** button will be displayed and you will have the option to read the release notes.
+StackPacks can be upgraded from the StackPack pages in the StackState UI.
+If a new version is available, an UPGRADE button will be displayed and you will have the option to read the release notes.

-* For a **new minor release of a StackPack**, click **UPGRADE** to upgrade the StackPack.
+Follow the instrunctions below to upgrade.
 Note that any [custom configuration items](#customized-configuration) will be overwritten.

-* For a **new major release of a StackPack**, the StackPack should be [uninstalled and reinstalled](#install-or-uninstall-a-stackpack) to upgrade.
-Note that any [custom configuration items](#customized-configuration) will be overwritten.
+* **Minor release**: To upgrade to a new minor release of a StackPack, click **UPGRADE**.
+* **Major release**: To upgrade to a new major release of a StackPack, you will need to [uninstall and reinstall](#install-or-uninstall-a-stackpack) the StackPack.

 Check the list of [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) to see if a new StackPack version is available in the latest release of StackState.